samrodd/ai-ml-projects/logistic-regression-loan-apps/README.md

 Simply download the python file and the dataset to the same directory and run the python file.

-Provide the inputs when prompted and see whether 'approved' for the new loan application is 'true' or 'false'
+Provide the inputs when prompted and the output will be whether the new loan application's approval is 'true' or 'false'

 For rank-feature-importance.py: